KelennaUdo/Environment-monitor-with-LCD-and-tilt-controlled-mode-switching/README.md

 - Introduced a finite state machine (FSM) to manage different operation modes.
 - The device now switches modes based on orientation readings from the accelerometer, enabling tilt-based mode switching.

+**Stage 3:**
+- Added a dedicated sensor class to manage readings from all five sensors (DHT11, linear temperature sensor, analog temperature sensor, light sensor, and gas sensor).
+- The sensor class abstracts sensor initialization and data collection, simplifying the main program logic and improving code maintainability.

 ## Features (Current)

 - I2C device scanning and initialization